 As your knowledge of being a landlord and managing an investment property grows, you may consider purchasing a larger property.
 This could lead to greater income potential.
-Once you own multiple properties, it will become easier to not only purchase these investments, but also to manage.
+Once you own multiple properties, it will become easier to not only purchase these investments but also manage them.
 This leads to earning a greater return on your investments as well.

 Pros of investing in real estate

 Location is key to smart real estate investing (like all real estate purchase decisions).
-If chosen wisely, you will be capable of securing steady cash flow for many years to come, and potentially even save towards your retirement.
+If chosen wisely, you will be capable of securing steady cash flow for many years to come and potentially even saving towards your retirement.